adrienabbey/homelab-workshop/lesson-plan.md

     - This means students will need both the hardware to run the server and a separate device to manage it.
     - This also means that students will need network access to that device.
     - Many headless servers do not offer easy WiFi configuration services.
 This is further complicated by the fact that the university's network likely does not allow peer-to-peer communication between wireless devices.
+    - Ideal solution: network switches, with Ethernet connections for each device.
+Additionally, a wireless access point which students can connect to that allows for communication between all devices connected.
+- Non-Proxmox distros.
+I'll need to familiarize myself with KVM/Qemu on Ubuntu distributions.
+All my experience is with Proxmox (and to a lesser degree, Hyper-V).

 ## Announcement Plans
 - BYOD, with old laptops available?